 In the 1930s, Oswego, New York native Oliver Wendell Petrie went to work as a cook on an oil tanker that traveled between Chicago and New York City using the Erie and Oswego canals.
 Thanks to Petrie’s family, the Museum archives contain a number of his personal items, including his recipe book.
 These items offer an interesting look into the life of a worker on New York’s 20th century canals.
 Learn more about Petrie by reading The Life and Times of a Canal Boat Cook by Museum Educator Derrick Pratt.

 We have also created a fun lesson plan using Mr. Petrie’s brownie recipe.
 Teach New York State and Canal history, basic math, and other subjects while baking a batch of brownies!
 Click here to download the lesson plan, ingredient cards, and recipe.
 Enjoy!

-Social Studies Lesson Plans and Activities for Elementary and Middle School
+Lesson Plans and Activities for Middle and High School Students